Groundhogg CRM $20/month - $80/month

 My objective is to provide relevant, reasonable feedback to a vendor and also to the community.
 There are a lot of people who lurk in groups.
 They’re waiting for someone else to make the first statement and then they join the discussion.

 Sadly, there are some who cannot manage their emotions.
 Why doesn’t Groundhogg delete those comments, rather than reasonable feedback and questioning?

 The answer to that came in Adrian’s second message series.
-I replied to describe why I posted publicly, and said that there are businesses who think that comments — critical or not, are gold for their business.
-They give insight to how a business can better serve its customer base.
+I replied to describe why I posted publicly and said that there are businesses who think that comments — critical or not, are gold for their business.
+They give insight into how a business can better serve its customer base.